Gemma Tumelty: Career

 Upon leaving NUS, Tumelty joined Million+, a university think tank representing former polytechnic universities as Press and Public Affairs Manager.
 She also served as a co-opted member of the management committee of Compass – a centre left pressure group.

 Gemma Tumelty started work in the International Department of the TUC in 2009 and then worked in the Campaigns and Communications Department, organising domestic, mostly public sector, anti-cuts campaigns and TUC annual congress.

 In 2011 Tumelty became a trustee of Kick 4 Life, a charity which uses the power of football and sport to transform the lives of some of the most disadvantaged boys and girls in the world.

 In 2012 Tumelty was shortlisted to become the Prospective Parliamentary Candidate for the Bristol West constituency, but lost to Thangam Debbonaire despite high-profile backing from senior politicians such as Jon Cruddas and Emily Thornberry.

-In July 2013 Tumelty left her position as Campaigns and Events Officer at the TUC to join the Office of the Leader of the Opposition as the Stakeholder Relations Manager.
+In July 2013 Tumelty left her position as Campaigns and Events Officer at the TUC to join the Office of the Leader of the Opposition Ed Miliband as the Stakeholder Relations Manager.
 She left this position in May 2014 to return to Bristol.

+In 2017 she was Managing Director of The HR Dept, a human resources business founded by her mother in 2002 in Bristol.
+In 2020, she became Global Director (Advocacy and Communications) at The LEGO Foundation.